marekstarosielec/CommandWeaver/docs/command-parameter.md

 # Command Parameters

 **Command Parameters** allow customization of commands by enabling users to pass arguments when executing **CommandWeaver**.
 Parameters define what input a command expects.
+Parameter can be stored inside variable, so it can be reused in multiple commands.

 Each **Command Parameter** consists of:
 - **Key** – The unique identifier for the parameter.